Apps

 What I'd Pick in 2026 for Different Indie Profiles

-If I were starting today, here's the decision tree.
-If you're an iOS-only indie developer with no existing skills: spend 3 months learning Swift and SwiftUI properly.
-The investment pays back over years of iOS-only work, and the App Store advantage is real.
-If you have strong React/JavaScript skills and want both iOS and Android: React Native with Expo is the path of least resistance to a shipping app.
-You'll still write some Swift for iOS-specific features, but the JS layer covers most of your app.
-If you have no existing skills and want both iOS and Android: Flutter is probably the fastest path to a functional cross-platform app.
-The Dart learning curve is real but smaller than learning Swift and Kotlin separately.
-If you're shipping a performance-critical app (games, AR, video editing): Swift, no question.
-The performance and integration benefits are too large to ignore.
-If you're shipping a content app or utility: any of the three works, pick based on your existing skills.
-The mistake to avoid: picking a stack because it has the most hype rather than the one that fits your skills and shipping plan.
-For more on validating ideas before committing to a stack, see how to validate an app idea.
+If I were starting today, here's the decision tree. iOS-only indie with no existing skills: spend three months learning Swift and SwiftUI properly — the investment pays back over years of iOS-only work, and the App Store advantage is real.
+Strong React/JavaScript skills, wants iOS and Android: React Native with Expo is the path of least resistance to a shipping app; you'll still write some Swift for iOS-specific features, but JS covers most of it.
+No existing skills, wants iOS and Android: Flutter is probably the fastest path to a functional cross-platform app — the Dart learning curve is real but smaller than learning Swift and Kotlin separately.
+Performance-critical app (games, AR, video editing): Swift, no question — the performance and integration benefits are too large to ignore.
+Content app or utility: any of the three works; pick based on your existing skills.

 Frequently asked questions